Macedo3/Macedo3/README.md

 ### Hi there, I am Gabriel de Macedo Santos.
 I am from Brazil, nice too meet you! 👋

-- 🔭 I’m student at high school
+- 🔭 I’m a Software engineering student
 - 🌱 I’m currently learning Data Science
 - 📫 How to reach me: